Learn how to create and format a Pie/ Donut Chart

 Note: Users should be familiar with how to create a basic/ chart table.
-If you're not, please read this article first.
+If you're not, please refer to Creating basic charts and tables.

 To create a Pie Chart, change the visualization type from Basic Chart to Pie Chart.
 This option is in the Selection section of the screen.

 Choose a Metric for the Pie Chart.
 Pie Charts can only have 1 Metric.